JorgenRingen/microservice-samples/java_spring-boot_spring-webflux_spring-data-jpa_lombok/README.md

 # WIP!

-# Sample Java and functional Spring Webflux application
+# Sample Java and Spring Webflux (functional style) application

+Uses the postgres driver which is blocking, so not a true reactive application, but it demonstrates the functional webflux paradigm.

 Technologies:
 - JDK 8
-- Netty (embedded)
+- Tomcat (blocking postgres driver so cannot use netty)
 - Spring Boot
 - Spring Boot Data JPA
 - Spring Webflux